smontariol/smontariol.github.io/_pages/cv.md

 Professional service
 ======
 * Reviewer for:
-  * Conferences: COLING/EMNLP/*ACL, CMCL and Semeval workshop.
+  * Conferences: COLING/EMNLP/*ACL, and workshops (CMCL, Semeval, LChange, MIDAS).
   * Book: Computational Approaches to Semantic Change, Language Variation series, LangSci.

-* Co-organiser of the 2nd and 3rd International Workshop on Computational Approaches toHistorical Language Change (LChange).
+* Co-organiser of the 2nd and 3rd International Workshop on Computational Approaches to Historical Language Change (LChange), at ACL 2021 and 2022.

-* Member of the Professional Conduct Committee of the Association for Computational Linguistics.
+* Member of the Professional Conduct Committee of the Association for Computational Linguistics since 04/2021.

 Teaching
 ======
-*
-*
+2021 - 2022:
+* National School for Statistics and Information Analysis, M2-level, 24 hours of lab sessions for the Text Mining and web scrapping class.
+* Dauphine-PSL University and École Polytechnique: Organisation of the Data science challenge on stock price prediction using textual data, M2-level.
+24h of lectures + lab sessions.
+2020 - 2021:
+* Machine Learning and AI for Economics and Finance Summer school, Université Paris Dauphine. level: M2 & PhD, course: Advanced NLP for Finance, hours: 3

 Software skills
 ======